peach-lucien/otter/docs/03_results.md

 r = 0.53 against a permuted-coupling null of ≈ 0.

 The coupling is soft.
 Each mouse parcel's best human partner carries a median probability of 0.31, above 0.5 for 20 % of parcels.
-Re-fitting at ε = 0.005 gives a near-deterministic coupling (median 0.96, above 0.5 for 90 %) with no gain in held-out homology recovery, so sharpness reflects the regularisation rather than the evidence. ε is selected by held-out recovery.
+Re-fitting at τ = 5,000 gives a near-deterministic coupling (median 0.96, above 0.5 for 90 %) with no gain in held-out homology recovery, so sharpness reflects τ rather than the evidence. τ is selected by held-out recovery.

 ### Evidence tiers